APTrust/dart-docs/docs/index.md

 ## Supported Operations

-The initial release of DART 2.0.1 supports the following features:
+The current release of DART 2.0.3 supports the following features:

 * Creating BagIt bags that conform to defined BagIt profiles
 * Validating BagIt bags according to defined BagIt profiles